 - When the Brace matching? switch is set to True, the editor will highlight pairs of matched braces. - When the Code folding? switch is set to False, the editor will disable code folding.
-Disabling will improve editor performance with large files. - Use the Font size field to specify the font size that will be used in text boxes and editors. - When the Insert bracket pairs? switch is set to True, the editor will automatically insert paired brackets. - When the Line wrapping switch is set to True, the editor will implement line-wrapping behavior. - When the Plain text mode? switch is set to True, the editor mode will be changed to text/plain.
+Disabling will improve editor performance with large files. - Use the Font family field to be used for all SQL editors.
+The specified font should already be installed on your system.
+If the font is not found, the editor will fall back to the default font, Source Code Pro. - When the Font ligatures? switch is set to True, ligatures will be enabled in SQL text boxes and editors provided the configured font family supports them. - Use the Font size field to specify the font size that will be used in text boxes and editors. - When the Insert bracket pairs? switch is set to True, the editor will automatically insert paired brackets. - When the Line wrapping switch is set to True, the editor will implement line-wrapping behavior. - When the Plain text mode? switch is set to True, the editor mode will be changed to text/plain.
 Keyword highlighting and code folding will be disabled.
 This will improve editor performance with large files. - When the Highlight selection matches? switch is set to True, the editor will highlight matched selected text.